vryy/4C/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

+We pledge to undertake every effort to adhere to [The European Code of Conduct for Research Integrity – Revised Edition 2023](http://www.doi.org/10.26356/ECOC) in all our activities.

 ## Our Standards

 Examples of behavior that contributes to a positive environment for our